 Swamiji is renowned worldwide as a spiritual master and one of the foremost teachers of Shrimad Bhagavad Gita.

 He is credited with the renaissance of spirituality and cultural values in India, and with the spreading of the ageless wisdom of Advaita Vedanta, as expounded by Adi Shankaracharya, throughout the world.

 Chinmayananda authored 95 publications in his lifetime, including forty commentaries on classical scriptural texts, eight compilations, 13 co-authored works and 34 original works.

 Swami Chinmayananda attained mahasamadhi in August 1993.
 His legacy remains in the form of written, audio, and video publications; social service projects; Vedanta teachers whom he taught and inspired; and Chinmaya Mission centers worldwide, serving the spiritual and cultural needs of local communities.

 Additional biographical information can be found in “Journey of a Master, Ageless Guru, Swami Chinmayananda: A Life of Inspiration and Service, and At Every Breath, A Teaching”.

-Swami Tejomayananda, the present head of Chinmaya Mission worldwide is fluent in English, Hindi, Marathi and Sanskrit.
+Pujya Guruji Swami Tejomayananda was the head of Chinmaya Mission worldwide is fluent in English, Hindi, Marathi, and Sanskrit.
 He has written commentaries on many scriptural texts, translated Swami Chinmayananda’s commentaries into Hindi, and authored a number of original works in Sanskrit.
 Swamiji excels in expounding upon a wide spectrum of Hindu scriptures, fromRamayāna to the Shrīmad Bhagavad Gīta and the Upanishads.
-As Gurudev did before him, Guruji, as he is known affectionately, moves around the world at a bewildering pace conducting jnāna yajnas.
+As Gurudev did before him, Guruji, as he is known affectionately, travelled the world extensively conducting jnāna yajnas.